Balalaika

 The balalaika family of instruments includes instruments of various sizes, from the highest-pitched to the lowest: the piccolo balalaika, prima balalaika, secunda balalaika, alto balalaika, bass balalaika, and contrabass balalaika.
 There are balalaika orchestras which consist solely of different balalaikas; these ensembles typically play Classical music that has been arranged for balalaikas.
 The prima balalaika is the most common; the piccolo is rare.
 There have also been descant and tenor balalaikas, but these are considered obsolete.
 All have three-sided bodies; spruce, evergreen, or fir tops; and backs made of three to nine wooden sections (usually maple).

-The prima balalaika, secunda and alto are played either with the fingers or a plectrum (pick), depending on the music being played, and the bass and contrabass (equipped with extension legs that rest on the floor) are played with leather plectra.
+The prima, secunda, and alto balalaikas are played either with the fingers or a plectrum (pick), depending on the music being played, and the bass and contrabass (equipped with extension legs that rest on the floor) are played with leather plectra.
 The rare piccolo instrument is usually played with a pick.

 Etymology

-The earliest mention of the term balalaika dates back to a 1688 Russian document.
-Another appearance of the word is registered in a document from the Verkhotursky district of Russia, dated October 1700.
-It is also mentioned in a document dated 1714 and signed by Peter the Great regarding the wedding celebrations of N.M.
-Zotov in Saint Petersburg.
-In the Ukrainian language the word was first documented in the 18th century as "balabaika"; this form is also present in South Russian dialects and the Belarusian language, as well as in Siberian Russia.
-It made its way into literature and first appeared in "Elysei", a 1771 poem by V. Maykov.
-"Balalaika" also appears in Nikolai Gogol's Dead Souls, written between 1837 and 1842.
+The earliest mention of the term balalaika dates back to a 1688 arrest document.
+Another appearance of the word is found in a claim dated October 1700 in what is now the Verkhotursky district of Russia.
+Peter the Great requested balalaika performers to play at the wedding celebrations of Nikita Zotov in Saint Petersburg.

+In the Ukrainian language, the word was first documented in the 18th century as "balabaika"; this form is also present in South Russian dialects and the Belarusian language, as well as in Siberian Russia.